 How does the one-year weekend format work?

 Students in the Accelerated Master’s Program in Systems Engineering complete a full-fledged master’s degree in one year (May – April) without interrupting their careers.
 Working professionals travel to Charlottesville for in-person classes on Grounds at UVa’s Darden Graduate School of Business.
 Meals, lodging, and parking are provided at the Darden School.
 The AMP schedule includes two weeks in residence, one at the beginning of the program in late May and another the following April.
 In between these two “bookend” weeks, classes meet all day every other Friday and Saturday for a total of twenty Friday/Saturday weekends over a ten-month period.

 Students start their studies in May and graduate the following May.

 Members of the AMP cohort progress through the program together.
 On the alternate class weekends, students take one course on Friday and a different course on Saturday.
 Friday classes meet from 9 am to 5 pm followed by a group dinner and an evening seminar.
 Saturday classes meet from 8 am to 4 pm.
 In the two-week interim between class weekends, students read, study, do homework, work on projects, and participate in study groups.
 Graduate teaching assistants provide support and have regular “office hours” through online and on-site study sessions.
-You can see the 2016 – 17 calendar on the “Schedule” page under the “Current Students” drop down menu.
+You can see the current year’s schedule of classes on the “Schedule” page under the “Current Students” drop down menu.